lsu-ddem/intro-to-esports/content/1-Imagery/2_Lesson_2/_index.en.md

 ## Outcomes:

--   Demonstrate ability to arrive at conclusions collaboratively, giving consideration to the ideas and justifications of group members
+-   Demonstrate ability to arrive at conclusions collaboratively, giving consideration to the ideas and justifications of group members.

--   Gain deductive reasoning skills by drawing conclusions from a single image
+-   Gain deductive reasoning skills by drawing conclusions from a single image.

--   Improve narrative reasoning skills by forming a unique story incorporating specific qualities
+-   Improve narrative reasoning skills by forming a unique story incorporating specific qualities.

--   Analyze different technicalities and possibilities in regards to forming a story from the image and selecting the most logical or fitting of options
+-   Analyze different technicalities and possibilities in regards to forming a story from the image and selecting the most logical or fitting of options.

 -   Exhibit creativity in creation of a unique story and expression of fixed details, such as assumed time period or scenario.